Te000/credit_score/README.md

 ---

-5. What insight(s) do you have from your model?
+### 5. What insight(s) do you have from your model?
 What is your preliminary analysis of the given dataset?
+- **Ans:** The detailed answers (esp. for Qn 5) are provided in the notebook itself within the markdown cells (coloured for convenience)

 ---

-6. Can you get into the top 100 of the private leaderboard, or even higher?
+### 6. Can you get into the top 100 of the private leaderboard, or even higher?
     - **Ans:** Unfortunately no, I could only get into the top 150 with my submissions (AUC=0.86651).
 With more pre-processing of the data, I think it is definitely possible.
 I tried to hack it by fine-tuning the model, but as in any Data Science problem, the Data is the main bulk of the problem!

-The detailed answers (esp. for 5) are provided in the notebook itself within the markdown cells (coloured for convenience)
+## Running the notebook

+Run the following commands to run the notebook!
+1. `conda env create -f environment.yml`
+2. `conda activate fp`
+3. `jupyter notebook`